 Otherwise, call getViewMetadata() on the ViewDeclarationLanguage instance.
-If the result is call createMetadataView() the ViewMetadata non-null. on instance.
+If the result is non-null, call createMetadataView() on the ViewMetadata instance.
 Call ViewMetadata.getViewParameters().
 If the result is a non-empty Collection, do not call facesContext.renderResponse().
-If the result is an empty collection, try to obtain the metadata by asking the UIViewRoot for the facet named facet of the UIViewRoot UIViewRoot.METADATA FACET NAME.
+If the result is an empty collection, try to obtain the metadata facet of the UIViewRoot by asking the UIViewRoot for the facet named UIViewRoot.METADATA_FACET_NAME.
 This facet must exist.
 If the facet has no children, call facesContext.renderResponse().
 Otherwise, none of the previous steps have yielded the discovery any of metadata, so call facesContext.renderResponse().

-UIOutput.getValue() value returns.
+Issue ID 566 UIOutput.getValue() value returns.